 You will need equal ratios for this recipe, so that is easy to remember.
 I went with 2 oz. ratios.

-Simple DIY Lotion Bar Recipe
+Simple Lotion Bar Recipe

 Homemade Lotion Bars